ilshad/D2S-Agent/README.md

 Development
 -----------

-Run:
+Build:

     $ make

-That's it.
+It downloads latest Pharo image and VM into `cache/` directory (if it hadn't done already), copies them into `pharo/` directory and prepares a startup file.

-It downloads latest Pharo image into `cache/` directory (if it hadn't done already), copies this fresh image into `image/` directory and prepares a startup file.
+Run:

-Then you have to open `image/Pharo.image` with Pharo 5 VM.
+    $ ./run